Tell the Coming Generation

 The shape of the argument

-1. The stories we tell to the next generation about God shape the next generation and their love for God. unit #3
+2. The stories that we tell to the next generation about God shape the next generation and their love for God. unit #11

 Quotations· 2

-"Friendship is born at the moment when one person says to another, what you two?
+"Friendship is born at the moment when one person says to another, What?
+You too?
 I thought I was the only one." — C.S.
-Lewis (unit #0)
+Lewis (unit #1)

-"Let me write the songs of the nation, and I care not who makes its laws." — Andrew Fletcher (unit #1)
+"let me write the songs of the nation and I care not who makes its laws" — Andrew Fletcher (unit #6)

 Read it